aleaxit/gmpy/docs/intro.rst

 Requirements
 ^^^^^^^^^^^^

-gmpy2 has only been tested with the most recent versions of GMP, MPFR and MPC.
+gmpy2 has only been tested with recent versions of GMP, MPFR and MPC.
-Specifically, for integer and rational support, gmpy2 requires GMP 5.0.x or later.
+Specifically, for integer and rational support, gmpy2 requires GMP 5.1.x or later.
 To support multiple-precision floating point arithmetic, MPFR 3.1.x or later is required.
 MPC 1.0.1 or later is required for complex arithmetic.

 Short Instructions
 ^^^^^^^^^^^^^^^^^^

+You will need to install the development libraries for Python, GMP, MPFR, and MPC.
+Different Linux distributions may the development packages differently.
+Typical names are libpython-dev, libgmp-dev, libmpfr-dev, and libmpc-dev.

-If your system includes sufficiently recent versions of GMP, MPFR and MPC, and you have the development libraries installed, compiling should be as simple as:
+If your system includes recent versions of GMP, MPFR and MPC, and you have the development libraries installed, compiling should be as simple as:

 ::

     cd <gmpy2 source directory>
+    python setup.py build
-    python setup.py install
+    sudo python setup.py install

 If this fails, read on.